srothh/ppmrob/README.md

     source devel/setup.bash # update the workspace environment

-When successful you should be able to run, e.g., `roscd battery`.
+When successful you should be able to run, e.g., `roscd <package>`.

 ### Creating a ROS package
 For a package to be considered a catkin package it must meet a few requirements: